- Mission & Vision

 - Book an Eco-Cruise

 Our Commitment to Protecting Wildlife

-As vessel operators and advocates for marine life, Pacific Whale Foundation is committed to the active protection of marine mammals.
+As a boat tour operator and conservation advocate for marine life, we are committed to the active protection of marine mammals and their ocean habitat.
 We were instrumental in helping to establish the Hawaiian Islands Humpback Whale National Marine Sanctuary, the only national marine sanctuary dedicated exclusively to humpback whales.
 But we also do our part by:

 - Preventing vessel-whale collisions through our Be Whale Aware program, which educates and encourages boat operators to reduce their speed and reduce disturbances to whales and dolphins.
-Read about our 2012-2013 training course.
 Download Be Whale Aware Guidelines.

-- Pacific Whale Foundation pioneered the development of the first engineered Whale Protection Devices, approved by the U.S. Coast Guard to help guide whales away from propellers and running gear on commercial vessels.
+- PWF pioneered the development of the first engineered Whale Protection Devices, approved by the U.S. Coast Guard to help guide whales away from propellers and running gear on commercial vessels.
 They’re installed on our of our commercial whalewatching vessels.

 - Locating a manufacturer of reef-safe sunscreen, and making it available for sale to our guests to protect the coral reefs where we snorkel during our Eco-Adventure cruises.

-- Encouraging responsible wildlife watching in our marketing communications.
+- Encouraging responsible wildlife watching in our marketing communications and outreach programs.